 What Is the Procedure of Hydrocele Surgery?Fertility Treatment

 Hydrocele testis refers to the accumulation of fluid in the scrotum sac.
-In babies, hydrocele goes away independently as the body absorbs the fluid but needs surgical treatment in adults.
+In babies, hydrocele goes away independently as the body absorbs the fluid, but it needs surgical treatment in adults.
 Hydrocele surgery, or hydrocelectomy and hydrocele repair, is an inpatient operation to minimize the scrotum's swelling and discomfort.
-During this surgery, the fluid surrounding the testicles is drained out, and the scrotum returns to itstandardal size.
+During this surgery, the fluid surrounding the testicles is drained, and the scrotum returns to its standard size.

 When Is Hydrocelectomy Needed?

-Fortunately, hydrocele doesn't require surgical treatment in many cases and will subside on its own within six months.
-In fact, mild hydroceles can mostly be treated just by taking anti-inflammatory pain relievers.
-However, if the patient is above the age of 3 and has the following symptoms, he needs a hydrocelectomy:
+Fortunately, hydrocele doesn't require surgical treatment in many cases and will subside within six months.
+Mild hydroceles can mostly be treated just by taking anti-inflammatory pain relievers.
+However, if the patient is above the age of 3 and has the following symptoms, he needs a hydrocele operation:

 - Having swollen testicles for more than six months;

 - Having pain in one or both testicles;

 - Feeling heaviness and pressure in the scrotum;